 - We accept the following payment methods: American Express, Cash, Check, Discover, MasterCard, and Visa

-- We serve patients from the following counties: Kings County & Tulare County
+- We serve patients from the following counties: Kings County, Tulare County and Fresno County

-- We serve patients from the following cities: Hanford, Leemore, Visalia, Corcoran, Fresno, Coalinga, Selma, Laton, and Porterville
+- We serve patients from the following cities: Hanford, Lemoore, Visalia, Corcoran, Fresno, Coalinga, Selma, Laton and Porterville

 - Healthgrades.
 View Background Information and Reviews

 - Trend Micro Site Safety Center.
 View Details

 Cavities are one of the most common reasons that people seek dental treatment.
 These small holes develop on teeth surfaces due to acids in the mouth eating away at them.
 Bacteria in the mouth consume sugars and excrete these acids.The earliest stage of tooth decay can be reversed if a dentist detects it early on.…

 In need of a denture repair?
 Those who wear dentures often find a need to have them repaired at one point or another.
 These tooth replacement appliances are extremely susceptible to damages.
 Their delicate materials make them extremely durable, but also prone to things like cracking or chipping.
 A common question that comes along with denture…